Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Key Steps and Core Guidelines

 \subsection{Edge Computing and Collaborative Processing}

-The network domain is the bridge between the master and controlled domains, while the most critical node in the network domain is the edge server.
+The edge interaction domain is the bridge between the physical master domain and HDT domain, while the most critical node is the edge server.
 A large amount of tactile information is difficult to be processed and managed locally.
 By enabling edge computing, users can offload the data to edge servers, and thereby reducing communication bandwidth and service delay.
-In real-time analysis of multimodal data, distributed and collaborative approaches (e.g., distributed computing) ensures that massive amounts of information (such as tactile and video) can be processed in parallel and effectively, resulting in high-quality results and reduced response time for tactile feedback \cite{ref14}.
-Although the data generated in the digital space is still huge and complex, by ECoTI, the processing of HDT data can be accelerated, and a unified data management framework can be constructed.
-Devices such as tactile gloves and Geomagic Touch can communicate and collaborate through wireless (Wi-Fi, Bluetooth, Cellular) and wired (Ethenet, TSN) communications, and are connected to edge nodes for alleviating their computation burdens.
-Each edge node determines the task offloading, splitting and assignment according to the requirements and resource availability.
-The scheduler of each edge node can apply the distributed coordination to perform task collaboration based on network status, node requirements and other network conditions, and further adopt end-edge collaborative processing methods to achieve data sharing between local and edge nodes and among adjacent edge nodes, reducing the workload on a single node and improving the task processing speed.
-Finally, edge computing can also utilize management, orchestration, and fault-tolerance mechanisms to ensure high-quality and high-reliable services in practical implementations.
+In real-time analysis of multimodal data, distributed and collaborative approaches (e.g., distributed computing) ensures that massive amounts of information (such as tactile and video) can be processed in parallel and effectively \cite{ref14}.
+Devices, such as tactile gloves and Geomagic Touch, can also communicate and collaborate with edge servers for alleviating their computation burdens.
+The scheduler can apply the distributed coordination to perform the task collaboration based on the network status, node requirements and other network conditions, and further adopt end-edge collaborative processing methods to achieve data sharing between local and edge servers and among adjacent edge servers.